bsstahl/CognitiveInheritance/Posts/social-media.md

     * Hosting of photos for my photoblog sites including [GiveEmHellDevils.com](http://GiveEmHellDevils.com)
   * Future Plans: Most of this will remain though I may syphon-off specific elements to other, more federated communities.
 For example, the restricted photostream could move to a [PixelFed](https://pixelfed.org/) server.
 * LinkedIn:
   * How I use it: A professional network of people I actually know in the technology space.
-I don't accept requests from people I have never met, including (expecially?) recruiters.
+I don't accept requests from people I have never met, including (especially?) recruiters.
 If I ever need to find a job again, it will be through referrals from people I know.
   * Future Plans: I'd like to do a better job of posting my appropriate content here, perhaps as links from my blog.
 Of course, that would require more posts on my blog (see above).
 Other than that, I don't expect any changes here.
 * YouTube:
   * How I use it: